 Simplifying and/or Condensing Logo Designs

-Another good logo design strategy is to reduce and condense the original design concept all the way to obscurity, and then take a step back so that the imagery is still immediately recognizable and intelligible to most viewers.
+Another good logo design strategy is to reduce and condense the original design concept to obscurity and then take a step back so that the imagery is still immediately recognizable and intelligible to most viewers.

 Simplified Johnson Controls Logo

 If pointed out, you will recognize the letters “J” and “C” in the new, stylized version.
 Having once seen them, you will always remember the association.

 Always remember that no matter what steps you take to simplify any logo — reducing the image from multi-colored to black or monochromatic, or distilling text down to initials or symbols — at the end of the day, it is the actual shape, not the colors, that makes a logo design successful.